NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Ghlaunder - Moderate Curse.md

-**Moderate Curse:** Ghlaunder leeches your energy from you as easily as blood.
+Ghlaunder leeches your energy from you as easily as blood.
 Any time you fail a Fortitude save, you become [[Conditions/Fatigued|Fatigued]] in addition to all other effects.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*